GATSY: Graph Attention Network for Music Artist Similarity: Experimental Setup

 \subsection{Evaluation metrics}

-The embedding evaluation is carried out with the normalized discounted cumulative gain (nDCG) metric \cite{nDCG}.
+The embedding evaluation is carried out with the normalized discounted cumulative gain (nDCG) metric \cite{nDCG, artistS}.
 The procedure is explained as follows.
-We first compute the embedding of artists using all the connections between the training and test set, and then, for each sample in the evaluation set, all the mutual distances are computed.
+We first compute the embedding of artists using all the connections between the nodes in the training and evaluation set.
+Then, for each sample in the latter, all the mutual distances are computed.
 The distances are ranked, and for each instance, we consider its $K$ nearest neighbors.
 If its neighbors are also connected to the instance, then the prediction is recognized as a true positive.
-The nDCG for each sample is computed as follows: